 For some years now, it has been a well-known fact that good posture depends on muscles and nerves interacting perfectly.
 Our senses work in a complicated, complex network of receptors and nerve tracts.
 They register external and internal impressions and convey them to the control centres in the brain.
 Additional information is provided by what are known as proprioceptors.
 They keep the nervous system constantly informed about the posture and position of the body and its extremities.
 However, a lack of exercise will stultify these vital functions.
 As a result, the muscles become weak, we start to lose the feeling for own body and often have to cope with back problems.
 But this does not have to happen.
 Clever minds have pooled their thoughts and produced exercise equipment that offers ideal training for the muscles and nerves.
-A plastic pipe filled with water is one particularly successful example.
+A plastic pipe filled with a liquid is one particularly successful example.

 It looks a little bit like a laser sword from the Star Wars films and is between 1.20 m and about 2 m long.
 Differing lengths and diameters mean that it varies in weight, and can therefore be used for large and small and for different training variations.

 With two loops for the hands, (the single pipe which is about 50 cm long is also suitable for training with just one hand) the pipe can be used for a large number of exercises when standing, sitting or lying down.
 Sounds very simple, but the many possible exercises are a real challenge.
-No matter which movement is being performed, users must always try to keep the water more or less in balance.
+No matter which movement is being performed, users must always try to keep the liquid more or less in balance.
 Physicists will now object that this is in fact impossible - and they would be right.
-Water is chaotic.
+Liquids are chaotic.
 The aim is therefore to minimise the chaos.
 But this works only when the body reacts immediately in all parts of the exercise.

-The calmer the water, the better.
+The calmer the liquid, the better.
 Many groups of muscles have to be used to achieve this aim.
 Muscles and nerves have to react swiftly to hold the balance and stabilise the body.
 This is excellent training for coordination and for the deep muscle groups that conventional strength training can't address.
 Experts also call them the autochthonous muscles.
 They convey information at a speed of up to 650 kilometres per hour.
 This incredible speed means that movements are not controlled deliberately by the brain but by reflexes triggered in the nerve cells of the spinal cord.

 There are therefore many advantages in regular chaos training with a plastic pipe filled with water.
 It boosts strength and endurance, enhances posture, improves deep body perception and improves concentration.
 It is naturally also good for the heart and circulatory system.
-Reacting constantly to the water's movements reconciles muscular deficits and dysbalances while increasing intra- and inter-muscular coordination.
+Reacting constantly to the liquid's movements reconciles muscular deficits and dysbalances while increasing intra- and inter-muscular coordination.
 In other words, cooperation between the muscles is improved (inter-muscular coordination) and the body gradually learns to use more muscular fibres in an individual muscle (intra-muscular coordination).
 The reward is strong, well functioning muscles and nerves with optimum prevention of backache.
 Initial scientific studies have already confirmed the positive effects.

 SLASHPIPE® GmbH & Co.
 KG